FanWang0216/gen_data/03_instructional_team/markdown_slides/slides_03.md

 # Recurrence risk ratio

-- All monogenetic diseases have high recurrence risk ratios.
+- All monogenic diseases have high recurrence risk ratios.

 - The risk ratio for the complex diseases are relatively small.
   - Polygenic basis, environmental influence and incomplete penetrance → Weaker familial clustering